corneliusdevs/tactologyglobal/README.md

 ## 9. Notes

-* All protected endpoints require `@GqlAuthGuard` unless marked with `@Public()` decorator.
+- All protected endpoints require `@GqlAuthGuard` unless marked with `@PublicRoute()` decorator.
-* Rate limiting is applied globally via `GqlThrottlerGuard`.
+- Rate limiting is applied globally via `GqlThrottlerGuard`.
-* Environment variables must be set correctly for database and JWT auth.
+- Environment variables must be set correctly for database and JWT auth.
-* Admin user seeding is required for initial login.
+- Admin user seeding is required for initial login.